 At this point, you should probably step back and take a look at what is happening here.
 It is obvious that it is a seller’s market right now.
 But you are still stuck on the fact that you should never write an offer at a list price.
 This may work in a buyer’s market, but right now, in San Diego’s Metro communities (North Park, South Park, University Heights, Normal Heights, and several others), we are definitely in a seller’s market.
 We are receiving multiple offers on our listings within the first 5-7 days.

-Offers are coming in at or above list price.
-If you happen to be an offer that comes in below list price, most likely your will not receive a counter offer.
+Offers are coming in at or above the list price.
+If you happen to be an offer that comes in below the list price, most likely you will not receive a counteroffer.
 You will not have an opportunity to compete with the other offers that came in much higher than yours.
 Sellers want to just go ahead and accept the offer of the buyer that stepped up to the plate, leaving you with another unanswered response to another offer that you have made.

 Not Ready To Buy Yet

 With this being said, if you simply don’t feel comfortable writing an offer that is list price or above, it may be time to have a conversation with your Realtor.
 Deep down inside you may not be ready to make this huge financial commitment of being a homeowner right now.
 This is normal and ok.
 Try to figure this out early on so it can save you a lot of time and aggravation.
 It is ok not to buy a home.
 It may be better for you to rent right now.
 Just make sure that you sit down with your lender/mortgage broker and or accountant and do the numbers.
 If it makes more sense for you to rent for the next few years, then sit tight and take a breather.